-NORD gratefully acknowledges John Sweetenham, MD, Professor of Medicine, Vice-Chair for Clinical Research, Taussig Cancer Institute, Cleveland Clinic, for assistance in the preparation of this report.
+NORD gratefully acknowledges Barbara Pro, MD, Professor of Medicine, Hematology Oncology Division, Feinberg School of Medicine, for assistance in the preparation of this report.

 Angioimmunoblastic T-cell lymphoma (AITL) is a rare form of non-Hodgkin lymphoma, which is a group of related malignancies (cancers) that affect the lymphatic system (lymphomas).
+Lymphomas are cancer of white blood cells (lymphocytes) and can be divided depending on the type of cells, B-lymphocytes (B-cells) or T-lymphocytes (T-cells), AITL is a T-cell lymphoma.
 The lymphatic system functions as part of the immune system and helps to protect the body against infection and disease.
 It consists of a network of tubular channels (lymph vessels) that drain a thin watery fluid known as lymph from different areas of the body into the bloodstream.

-AITL results from errors in the production of a T-cell or transformation of a T-cell into a malignant cell.
+AITL is characterized by the transformation of a T-cell into a malignant cell.
 Abnormal, uncontrolled growth and multiplication (proliferation) of malignant T-cells may lead to enlargement of a specific lymph node region or regions; involvement of other lymphatic tissues, such as the spleen and bone marrow; and spread to other bodily tissues and organs.
 A key and differentiating aspect of AITL is dysfunction of the immune system, which can lead to a variety of symptoms.
-Individuals with AITL may develop a rash, persistent fever, unintended weight loss, tissue swelling due to the accumulation of fluid (edema) and additional symptoms.
+Affected individuals may develop a rash, persistent fever, unintended weight loss, tissue swelling due to the accumulation of fluid (edema) and additional symptoms.
 The exact, underlying cause of AITL is not fully understood.

-The specific symptoms and physical findings of AITL may vary from case to case, depending upon the extent and region(s) of involvement and other factors.
-The progression is often aggressive, but spontaneous remission has occurred in some cases.
+The specific symptoms and physical findings may vary from one person to another, depending upon the extent and region(s) of involvement and other factors.
+The progression is often aggressive, but spontaneous remission has occurred in some people.
 All organ systems can potentially be affected.
 Researchers believe that many of the symptoms associated with AITL result from dysfunction of the immune system rather than from complications relating to tumor growth or spread.

-The initial symptoms of AITL are often vague and have a tendency to come and go.
+The initial symptoms are often vague and tend to come and go.
 Some affected individuals develop certain generalized (systemic) symptoms known as “B symptoms”.
+These symptoms are common in many different types of disorders.
 Such symptoms include persistent or repeated fever, unexplained weight loss (i.e., loss of at least 10 percent of normal body weight), and/or sweating, particularly at night (known as “night sweats”).
 Another common finding associated with AITL is the mild-to-moderate enlargement of various lymph nodes in the body (generalized lymphadenopathy).
 Lymph nodes in the neck, armpit and groin are most often affected.

-Another prominent symptom associated with AITL is the development of a distinctive skin rash that may or may not be itchy (pruritic).
+Another symptom sometimes associated with AITL is the development of a distinctive skin rash that may or may not be itchy (pruritic).
+Itchiness can be a significant problem in some people.
 Affected individuals may have a history of chronic skin rashes.
 Generally, the skin rash resembles the rash associated with measles (morbilliform) and may be reddened (erythematous) with small spots or bumps (maculopapular).

 Affected individuals may also be prone to developing certain infections because of disease-related suppression of the immune system.
 Such infections can potentially cause severe, life-threatening complications.